ZaliaMist/ZaliaMist/README.md

     - Name Pronunciation: Rō `zā lia (sounds like the flowers Rose + Azalea)

-    - Playing With: JS, React and Django
+    - Playing With: Ruby

-    - Currently Reading: "The Great Divorce" - C.S.
-Lewis, "Tribal Leadership" - Dave  Logan and "Delivering Happiness" - Tony Hsieh
+    - Currently Reading: "Tribal Leadership" - Dave  Logan, "Delivering Happiness" - Tony Hsieh and "Cach Me If You Can" - Frank W. Abagnale

     - A Favorite Quote: "We can have courage or we can have comfort, but we cannot have both." - Brene Brown